RRespxwnss/XSS-Stored-002/README.md

 During testing on ecodotempo.com.br, the Stored XSS vulnerability was specifically identified in the Item Collection item creation process.
 It was possible to inject a malicious payload into the name or description fields of item creation, without active mitigation mechanisms—such as input validation, code-level filters, Web Application Firewall (WAF), or HTTP security headers.

-After creating the collection containing the malicious script, logging out, and accessing the main login page again, the payload automatically executed in the browser, resulting in a pop-up.
+After creating the collection containing the malicious script, logging out and accessing the collection's main page, navigating to and clicking on a registered item, the payload automatically executed in the browser, resulting in a pop-up.
 In testing, this was used to demonstrate cookie scraping.
-This behavior confirms the lack of proper sanitization and the real possibility of arbitrary script execution within the victim's browser.
+This behavior confirms the lack of proper sanitization and the real possibility of arbitrary script execution in the victim's browser.
 See the evidence section below for an example.

 <img width="1452" height="865" alt="1" src="https://github.com/user-attachments/assets/2ba502a8-4e5a-4d7f-9602-1084a5c571dc" />
 <img width="1451" height="979" alt="2" src="https://github.com/user-attachments/assets/564d9c73-3271-4ad9-8a62-71d7ba4da724" />